 Babies this age continue to grow — in size, physical skills, and their ability

 to interact with the world.
-Many of the new skills they're learning will come in handy
+Much of what they learn will come in handy for eating

-or formula feeding will continue to be the main source of nourishment, your baby
+or formula feeding should continue as the main source of nourishment.
+But help

-As long as your baby continues to grow steadily, eating habits shouldn't be a cause
+As long as your baby keeps growing steadily, eating habits shouldn't be a cause

 How Much Will My Baby Grow?

-Since your child's birth, the doctor has been recording growth in weight, length,
+Since your child's birth, the doctor has recorded growth in weight, length, and

-begin to see a personal growth curve emerging — expect your child to continue
+begin to see a personal growth curve.
+Expect your child to continue growing along

 Should I Be Concerned?

 Is my baby big enough?
-Is my child destined to be tall or short?
+Is my child going to be tall or short?
 Parents often worry

 about growth and may compare a baby with siblings and peers.
-It's important
+It's important to remember

-Based on the growth chart, the doctor can determine whether your child is growing as expected.
+The growth chart can help the doctor see whether your child is growing as expected.

-If at any time you're concerned about your baby's weight or growth in
+If you're concerned about your baby's weight or growth, talk with your doctor,

 How many feedings a day does your baby get?